-A non-profit motive may be to promote the rights or interests of members, or a public interest, such as to combat poverty.
+A non-profit motive may be to promote the rights or interests of members, or a public interest, like combating poverty.
 Examples include sports clubs and trade unions.

 Formed by at least three people

 A non-profit association must be formed by at least three persons determining its aims and name.
-If you want to register an association, you must you write its Articles of Association and appoint a Board.
-You must also register your association with the Swedish Tax Agency.
+If you want to register an association, you must write its Articles of Association and appoint a Board.
+You must also register your association with the Swedish Tax Agency (Skatteverket).

 Associations that want to operate a business

 A rule of thumb is that a non-profit association cannot operate a business from which its members profit financially.
-But the association can operate a business if the money goes back to sports activities that is available to young people in the city or town, for example.
+But the association can operate a business if the money, for example, goes back to sports activities that is available to young people in the city or town.

 Non-profit associations that own companies